ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Accuracy by label type

 Then we show the above accuracy measures (but for only precision, recall, and f-measure), as an average (median) per label type.
+This is done at the street level and 5 meter levels.

-NOTE: In this table, the data are binary (not ordinal), at the street level (not 5 meter level), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.
+NOTE: In the two tables below, the data are binary (not ordinal), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

+Median accuracy by label type - street level:

 | label.type  | recall | precision | f.measure |
 |:------------|:-------|:----------|:----------|